Black-Eyed Peas and Ham are savory, hearty and fairly easy to make.

 - ground black pepper to taste (optional)

-- 2 cups diced ham for garnish (optional) Cooked and diced.
+- 2 cups ham for garnish (optional) cooked and chopped into small pieces

 Instructions